kunigami/kunigami.github.io/_docs/rust/index.md

 # Attributes

-Attributes are in the form `#[foo]` and placed on top of functions and structs to add metadata to it, e.g.
+Attributes are in the form `#[foo]` and placed on top of functions, structs and modules to add metadata to it, e.g.

 {% highlight rust %}
 #[test]